 This is a car designed to propel muscle cars forward into the next era, but it will not abandon what brought Dodge here in the first place.

-In 2024, the only Charger choice is a two-door EV known as the Charger Daytona.
-That is available in two versions based on a 400-volt architecture: a 340-kW R/T and a 440-kW Scat Pack.
-In the initial year, both models come with standard power enhancements known as Dodge Direct Connection Stage Kits, however, less powerful versions of each will be available later.
+2024, the only Charger choice is a two-door EV called the Charger Daytona.
+Two versions are based on a 400-volt architecture: a 340-kW R/T and a 440-kW Scat Pack.
+In the initial year, both models came with standard power enhancements known as Dodge Direct Connection Stage Kits; however, less powerful versions of each will be available later.

 Looking beyond the names and numbers of the past, you’ll discover that you can choose between a 496-hp and a 670-hp model.
 Both include standard all-wheel drive, as will all future ICE-powered Chargers.

-The more potent Scat Pack accelerates to 60 mph from a standstill in 3.3 seconds.
-It covers a quarter mile in 11.5 seconds, making it Dodge’s fastest and most powerful muscle car on the market.
-That claim may necessitate a creative conception of what is and is not a muscle car, but the performance is unquestionably amazing for a nearly 6000-pound coupe.
+The more potent Scat Pack accelerates to 60 mph from a standstill in 3.3 seconds and covers a quarter mile in 11.5 seconds, making it Dodge’s fastest and most powerful muscle car on the market.
+That claim may necessitate a creative conception of what is and is not a muscle car, but the performance is unquestionably excellent for a nearly 6,000-pound coupe.

 Charger Daytona Electric Range

 Range is another issue.
 Dodge has chosen not to emphasize this aspect of the Charger Daytona design.
-Tires weigh 305 pounds in the front and 325 pounds in the rear, indicating that the brand has little to no concern in minimizing rolling resistance.
+The tires weigh 305 pounds in the front and 325 pounds in the rear, indicating that the brand has little to no concern with minimizing rolling resistance.
 It’s a muscle car, and they’ve never been about efficiency.

-Unfortunately, the Scat Pack’s 100.5 kWh battery is only estimated to provide 260 miles of range.
-The R/T has 317 miles.
-Both can reach 20 percent to 80 percent of their estimated range in just over 27 minutes using a perfectly operating 350-kW fast charger, but swelling crowds at still-unreliable charging stations make super-speed public chargers more uncommon than they appear on a map.
+Unfortunately, the Scat Pack’s 100.5 kWh battery is only estimated to provide 260 miles of range, while the R/T has 317 miles.
+Both can reach 20 percent to 80 percent of their estimated range in just over 27 minutes using a perfectly operating 350-kW fast charger.
+Still, swelling crowds at still-unreliable charging stations make super-speed public chargers more uncommon than they appear on a map.

 Because it prioritizes visual impact over range, the Charger Daytona EV resembles a Charger rather than an EV.
-This is critical for Dodge, which is committed from the top down to the idea that its EVs are muscle vehicles in the same way that its ICE-powered counterparts are.
+This is cE.V.tical for Dodge, which is committed from the top down to the idea that its EVs are muscle vehicles in the same way that its ICE.V.sowered counterparts are.

-That means the appearance is nothing like the rounded shape seen on EVs designed to reduce drag at all costs, which Dodge brand CEO Tim Kuniskis describes as a “melted jelly bean.”
+That means the appearance is nothing like the rounded shape seen on EVs designed to reduce drag at all costs, which DodE.V.sbrand CEO Tim Kuniskis describes as a “melted jelly bean.”

 Charger Daytona Design and Style

 Dodge has cleverly hidden a square nose under a rounded one with its “R-Wing” nose shape, which debuted on the Charger Daytona SRT EV prototype two years ago.
-It is essentially a visual illusion, appearing from most angles to be a hood scoop underneath a traditional muscle car fascia rather than a slippery form.
+It is a visual illusion, appearing from most angles as a hood scoop underneath a traditional muscle car fascia rather than a slippery form.

-According to Kuniskis, the Daytona name for EV vehicles is derived from the rounded-nose shape that resembles the original Charger Daytona, an “aero car” with a pointed nose and a large wing that caught NASCAR by storm.
-This is likewise an aero automobile, but the addition of a little wing to what appears to be a false grille gives it a distinct aspect.
+According to Kuniskis, the Daytona name for EV vehicles is derived from the rounded-nose shape E.V.at resembles the original Charger Daytona, an “aero car” with a pointed nose and a large wing that caught NASCAR by storm.
+This is likewise an aero automobile, but adding a little wing to what appears to be a false grille gives it a distinct aspect.

-The end product resembles the standard late-’60s Charger coupes that also inspired the last generation of Charger four-doors, rather than the wild original Daytona.
+The end product resembles the standard late-’60s Charger coupes that inspired the last generation of Charger four-doors rather than the wild original Daytona.

 READ NEXT: The New 2025 Dodge Durango Review: Dodge SUV with 3rd Row Seats